AdityaSarwade/rust-chat/README.md

 This application utilizes Server-Sent Events (SSE) and JavaScript's EventSource as an alternative to WebSockets.
 It supports automatic reconnection with exponential backoff and live connection status.

+This application is now secured with token based authentication.

 Based on Rocket's - [chat example](https://github.com/rwf2/Rocket/blob/master/examples/chat)

 ## :inbox_tray: Installation